the fp is getting-around

 Urban public transport is excellent.
 There are comprehensive public transport systems in all the larger towns and cities.

 Paris: RATP (Régie Autonome des Transports Parisiens) (www.ratp.fr) controls the underground (métro), rail (RER) and bus services in and around Paris.
 The public transport network is split into several different fare zones and a single ticket allows travel on any of the systems within that zone (although interchange is only permitted on the métro and RER, and not on buses).
 The Metro's network of 16 lines makes it a good way to get about central Paris.
 The RER (fast suburban services) operates five main lines connecting most areas of the capital.
 There is also an extensive network of conventional suburban services run by French Railways (SNCF).

-Other cities: There are trams, trolleybuses and an underground in Marseille; trolleybuses, an underground, buses, trams, and two funiculars in Lyon; and a tramway, bus system, and automated driverless trains in Lille.
-There are excellent tram and bus services in St Etienne, Nantes, Grenoble, Limoges and Nancy.
+Other cities: There are trams, trolleybuses and etro in Marseille; trolleybuses, buses, trams, two funiculars and Metro in Lyon; and a tramway, bus system, and automated driverless trains in Lille.
+There are also excellent tram and bus services in St Étienne, Nantes, Grenoble, Limoges and Nancy.

 It's essential to validate (composter) tickets bought in France by using the orange automatic date-stamping machine at the platform entrance.

 Car ferries known as 'bacs' connect the larger islands on the Atlantic coast with the mainland; they also sail regularly across the mouth of the Gironde.
 The island of Corsica is served by ferries operated by Maritima Ferries.
 Services run from Marseille, Nice and Toulon to Ajaccio, Propriano, Porto-Vecchio, L'Ile Rousse, Porto Torres, and Bastia on the island.
 Corsica Ferries/Sardinia Ferries (tel: +33 4 9532 9595; www.corsicaferries.com) also offers services from Corsica to the mainland.